SenhW/RavingRestaurants/README.md

 # RavingRestaurants

-An application that allows restaurant enthusiasts to post and comment on their favorite restaurants and see what others have to say.
+A web application that allows restaurant enthusiasts to post and comment on their favorite restaurants and see what others have to say.

 Link to hosted website: https://immense-anchorage-91158.herokuapp.com/